PKizzle/dns/cmd/testserv/handlers/sign/README.md

 When signing it will:

-- Create RRSIGs that have an inception of -3 hours (minus a jitter between 0 and 18 hours) and a expiration of +32 (plus a jitter between 0 and 5 days) days for every given DNSKEY.
+- Create RRSIGs that have an inception of -3 hours (minus a jitter between 0 and 18 hours) and a expiration of +32 (plus a jitter beteen 0 and 100 hours) days for every given DNSKEY.

 - Add NSEC records for all names in the zone.
-The TTL for these is the negative cache TTL from the SOA record.

 - Add or replace _all_ apex CDS/CDNSKEY records with the ones derived from the given keys.
 For each key two CDS are created one with SHA1 and another with SHA256.